MicrosoftDocs/fabric-docs/docs/real-time-intelligence/get-data-real-time-data.md

 ms.custom:
   - build-2023
   - ignite-2023
-ms.date: 11/16/2023
+ms.date: 04/18/2024
 ms.search.form: Get data in a KQL Database
 ---

-# Get data from Eventstream
+# Get data from Real-Time data hub

-In this article, you learn how to get data from an existing eventstream into either a new or existing table.
+In this article, you learn how to get events from Real-Time event hub into either a new or existing table.

-To get data from a new eventstream, see [Get data from a new eventstream](event-streams/get-data-from-eventstream-in-multiple-fabric-items.md#get-data-from-a-new-eventstream).
+Real-Time data hub is currently in public preview.

+> [!NOTE]
+> Currently Real-Time event hub only supports eventstream data.

 ## Prerequisites